triton-inference-server/server/docs/build.rst

 After configuring, build the inference server with make::

   $ cd builddir
-  $ make -j16 trtis
+  $ make -j16 server

-When the build completes the binary, libraries and headers can be found in trtis/install.
+When the build completes the binary, libraries and headers can be found in server/install.

 .. _section-building-a-custom-backend: